KailasMahavarkar/obsidian/system design/Concepts/Fan-Out architecture.md

     - Set up monitoring and alerts to track the performance and health of your queues.
 This helps in identifying and addressing bottlenecks quickly.

+### Q) What problem's can be caused if we choose to throttle requests, one such pre-assumed issue I think we might get into is request dropouts... how do we handle that?

+Request throttling will lead to delayed responses, which is its biggest dis-advantage.

+we can always add request to retry queue(or dead letter queue) which will make sure we might in future able to re-process un-attended requests, offcourse we can implement max-retries to make sure we wont have bottleneck issues

+remember there is another type of queue called delayed queue will will delay request by some `x` amount of time.

+So key methods by which request drop can be handled is
+1. **Retry Mechanisms**
+2. Batch Processing
+3. Prioritization

 # Resources:
 https://www.linkedin.com/pulse/build-fan-out-architecture-aws-using-snssqslambda-katuri-bhuvanesh/